Enduro/X: Enduro/X Connect package

-Third connectivity component is in Enduro/X Connect package is generic TCP/IP connector which provides bi-directional XATMI service API to the TCP/IP sockets.
-Such functionality simplifies application development for IoT and Banking industries, where the data for different reasons needs to be sent in custom binary protocols, such as ISO8583.
+Third connectivity component is in Enduro/X Connect package is generic TCP/IP connector which provides bidirectional XATMI service API to the TCP/IP sockets.
+Such functionality simplifies application development for IoT and banking industries, where the data for different reasons needs to be sent in custom binary protocols, such as ISO 8583.

 Application Server for Go (ASG)

-ASG is bindings project on top of the Enduro/X. Authors considers these binding as application server for go, because Golang projects are linked statically and by default there is no such thing as components.
+ASG is bindings project on top of the Enduro/X. Authors considers these binding as application server for Go, because Golang projects are linked statically and by default there is no such thing as components.
 Enduro/X allows to run separate executable binaries, which represents stateless services.
 These services can be reloaded on the fly without service interruption.
 Also platform allows to run distributed transaction processing by using Golang.
 Developers provides modified Oracle DB OCI8 drivers for Go, which supports XA transactions.
-Enduro/X ASG provides first ever distributed transaction facility for Golang..
+Enduro/X ASG provides first ever distributed transaction facility for Golang.

 Enduro/X Java

 Enduro/X version 7.0 offers binding for Java.
 Full features XATMI servers and client processes may be written Java.
 Framework is based on multi-processing principle, so that XATMI servers and clients have its own copy of JVM.
 Requirements for XATMI server/service classes are minimal, thus framework may be considered as POJO application server.
-XA two phase commit can be used too with standard JDBC drivers.
+XA two-phase commit can be used too with standard JDBC drivers.
 Transactions are managed by standard Enduro/X Core transaction manager to which JDBC drivers are loaded for transaction orchestration.
 Binding package also offer Java Linker process called exjld.
-It offers option to link java objects (jar files) to standard executable process with dependency to libjvm and libjava.
+It offers option to link Java objects (JAR files) to standard executable process with dependency to libjvm and libjava.
 Thus all jars may be packed in executable process, making Java software delivery simpler, now each process may contain all its dependencies, thus allowing different executables to use different versions of common jar dependencies.

-As server process both java executable with classpath or linked java binaries are supported, ndrxd daemon can boot both of them.
+As server process both java executable with classpath or linked Java binaries are supported, ndrxd daemon can boot both of them.